 The self released “Turas”, recorded when the young trio were still students, has been a runaway success, at least in jazz terms, and earned the trio another prize at the Scottish Jazz Awards, this time for “Best Album”.

 The success of their début recording has led to the trio touring extensively in the UK and also in mainland Europe.
-I think I’m correct in believing that BMJ’s Debs Hancock saw them playing at a music industry event in the Netherlands and was so bowled over by their performance that she immediately approached Fergus about the possibility of bringing the trio Abergavenny.
+I think I’m correct in believing that BMJ’s Debs Hancock saw them playing at the 2019 Edinburgh Jazz & Blues Festival and was so bowled over by their performance that she immediately approached Fergus about the possibility of bringing the trio Abergavenny.

 Meanwhile I’d heard a live performance by the trio on BBC Radio 3 and was also hugely impressed by their music.
 It represented something of a coup on Debs’ behalf to bring this exciting young trio to Abergavenny and for me this was one of the most keenly anticipated jazz events at BMJ for some time.

 Ironically Debs was unable to be at the Melville to see her young protégés perform.
 She was in Sri Lanka, enjoying the holiday of a lifetime and celebrating the 60th birthday of her husband, Andrew.
 Nevertheless the indefatigable Debs was still in e-contact with Fergus and with BMJ’s promoter Mike Skilton to check how things were going on!